-Students at Averett University are classified academically as freshmen, sophomores, juniors, and seniors, based on the number of semester hours earned (see table).
-They also are classified as full-time or part-time.
+Undergraduate students at Averett University are classified academically as freshmen, sophomores, juniors, and seniors, based on the number of semester hours earned (see table).
+They also are classified as full-time or parttime.
 Full-time students are those who are registered for at least 12 hours in a regular semester or 6 hours in a summer session.
 Students also are classified as either degree-seeking or special students.

-Semester Hours Earned
+Academic Classification Semester Hours Earned

-0 - 29
+Freshman 0 - 29

-30 - 59
+Sophomore 30 - 59

-60 - 89
+Junior 60 - 89

-90 or more
+Senior 90 or more